 The district's comprehensive health education program shall promote the healthy mental, emotional, and social development of students and shall be aligned with the state content standards and curriculum framework.
+Suicide prevention instruction shall be incorporated into the health education curriculum at appropriate secondary grades and shall be designed to help students:

-- 1. Identify and analyze signs of depression and self-destructive behaviors in oneself and others and understand how feelings of depression, loss, isolation, inadequacy, and anxiety can lead to possible thoughts of suicide - 2.
+- Identify and analyze signs of depression and self-destructive behaviors and understand how feelings of depression, loss, isolation, inadequacy, and anxiety can lead to thoughts of suicide - 2.
 Develop coping and resiliency skills and self-esteem - 3.
-Learn to listen, be honest, share feelings, get help, and report when communicating with friends who show signs of suicidal intent - 4.
+Learn to listen, be honest, share feelings, and get help when communicating with friends who show signs of suicidal intent - 4.
 Identify trusted adults, school resources, and/or community crisis intervention resources where youth can get help and recognize that there is no stigma associated with seeking services for mental health, substance abuse, and/or suicide prevention

 '''

+(cf. 1020 - Youth Services)

 (cf. 5131.6 - Alcohol and Other Drugs)

 (cf. 5141.6 - School Health Services)

 (cf. 6142.8 - Comprehensive Health Education)

 (cf. 6164.2 - Guidance/Counseling Services)

 '''